sani723/ES6-Learning/README.md

 console.log(insta); // insti
 ```

-For of iteration and destructuring
+For of iteration and destructuring:

 ```javascript
 var people = [